Need Help?

 There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

-If your property is leasehold, the provisions in the lease may prevent you from letting or require that you to have a license to do so from the freeholder.
+Should the tenure of your property be leasehold, the lease may prohibit you from letting or require that you to have a license to do so from the freeholder.
 If such restrictions are not strictly observed you may be in breach of the lease.
-This could trigger the freeholder commencing forfeiture proceedings.
+This could potentially result in the freeholder commencing forfeiture proceedings.

 Omitting to inform your co-owner of your intention to let could result in them commencing legal proceedings against you.
 Be sure to record their consent in writing.